morotsman/morotsman.github.io/_posts/2020-07-12-java-contravariance.markdown

 In our example we declared `Consumer<Eatable>` to be contravariant on `Eatable` (the in argument) which lead to that `Consumer<Fruit>` is a subtype of `Consumer<Eatable>`.

-We observed that this is a safe thing to do and that we get a more flexible API.
+We observed that this is a safe thing to do and that we got a more flexible API.

 The code examples are available at [github].